coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 has when creating the avatar.
 The avatar cannot have a salient divine ability that is not available to a deity of its own rank,

-nor can it use a salient divine ability if it doesn't meet the prerequisites.
+nor can it use a salient divine ability if it doesn’t meet the prerequisites.
 An avatar cannot have the Avatar or Possess Mortal salient divine abilities.